Installation system requirements (FREE SELF)

 - More users?
 Consult the reference architectures page

-10 to make the most of your RAM while still having the swap
+10to make the most of your RAM while still having the swap available when needed.

 NOTE: Although excessive swapping is undesired and degrades performance, it is an extremely important last resort against out-of-memory conditions.
 During unexpected system load, such as OS updates or other services on the same host, peak memory load spikes could be much higher than average.
 Having plenty of swap helps avoid the Linux OOM killer unsafely terminating a potentially critical process, such as PostgreSQL, which can have disastrous consequences.

-PostgreSQL is the only supported database, which is bundled with the Omnibus GitLab package.
+PostgreSQL is the only supported database, which is bundled with the Linux package.
 You can also use an external PostgreSQL database.
-Support for MySQL was removed in GitLab 12.1.

 We highly recommend using at least the minimum PostgreSQL versions (as specified in the following table) as these were used for development and testing: